OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/03-mas.md

 ### 11.1.3 Mobile Application Security

-The OWASP [Mobile Application Security][masproject] (MAS) flagship project has the mission statement:
-"Define the industry standard for mobile application security".
+The OWASP [Mobile Application Security][masproject] (MAS) flagship project provides industry standards for mobile application security.

-The MAS project covers the processes, techniques, and tools used for security testing a mobile application, as well as an exhaustive set of test cases that enables testers to deliver consistent and complete results.
 The OWASP MAS project provides the [Mobile Application Security Verification Standard][masvs] (MASVS) for mobile applications that can be used as a guide for security gap analysis.
+The MAS project covers the processes, techniques, and tools used for security testing a mobile application, as well as a set of test cases that enables testers to deliver consistent and complete results.

 #### What is MASVS?